-SHAFFE – The Southern Hemisphere Association of Fresh Fruit Exporters was founded in 1991, and is currently composed of the leading trade associations in the produce sector from Argentina, Australia, Brazil, Chile, New Zealand, Peru, South Africa and Uruguay.
+SHAFFE – The Southern Hemisphere Association of Fresh Fruit Exporters was founded in 1991, and is currently composed of the leading trade associations in the produce sector from Argentina, Australia, Brazil, Chile, New Zealand, Peru, South Africa, Uruguay, and Zimbabwe.

 At the heart of the organizations daily work is connecting people from the fresh fruit trade and sharing timely and relevant knowledge affecting the produce industry.